 • Use individual whiteboards to have all students respond to questions.

-• Use mobile devices so that students can answer the Gizmo assessment questions individually, or use iPads so that students can manipulate the Gizmos with our new iPad app!
+• Use mobile devices so that students can answer the Gizmo assessment questions individually.

 Want more ideas?
 Check out the outstanding book, Total Participation Techniques: Making Every Student an Active Learner by Pérsida Himmele and William Himmele.